Updated July 21, 2023

-- It offers the benefit of economies of scale that reduces the cost of operations.
+- It also offers the benefit of economies of scale that reduces the cost of operations.

 - It results in organic and inorganic revenue growth.

-- It can save a corporation from bankruptcy and keep an unprofitable enterprise from closing.
+- It can also save a corporation from bankruptcy and keep an unprofitable enterprise from closing.

 - In some cases, the growth rate of the new entity can be lower than before.

-- Communication and coordination among the employees can be challenging.
+- Communication and coordination among employees can be challenging.